Last Updated: January 24, 2021

 First of all open a bank account (find a good bank near your university).
 Open Savings and Checking account (both accounts are recommended).

 Get Health insurance

 Get your name on Housing Lease

 Guys this is very important to have your housing history.
 Always get your name on the lease.
-We have seen cases where students share apartments, and they don't have their name on the lease.
-If you don't have a name on the lease and in case if you have to move out or like if you get an internship in a different city, you might get hard time to find an apartment.
+We have seen cases where students share apartments, and they don't have their names on the lease.
+If you don't have a name on the lease and in case if you have to move out or like if you get an internship in a different city, you might get a hard time finding an apartment.

 Get a P/T job

-In case if you don't have any scholarship then start looking for P/T job.
-A maximum number of jobs are available when Fall session starts (actually few weeks before Fall session).
-There are fewer jobs in the summer session (but many 20 hrs jobs become 40hr job).
+In case if you don't have any scholarships then start looking for a P/T job.
+A maximum number of jobs are available when the Fall session starts (actually a few weeks before the Fall session).
+There are fewer jobs in the summer session (but many 20 hrs jobs become 40 hr job).
 You can work 40 hrs/week during vacation(Summer)!

 Apply for credit cards